Guarded Command Language: Semantics

-Upon execution of a selection all guards are evaluated.
-If none of the guards evaluates to true then execution of the selection aborts, otherwise one of the guards that has the value true is chosen non-deterministically and the corresponding statement is executed.
+Upon execution of a selection, the guards are evaluated.
+If none of the guards is true, then the selection aborts, otherwise one of the clauses with a true guard is chosen arbitrarily and its statement is executed.

+Implementation

+GCL does not specify an implementation.
+Since guards cannot have side effects and the choice of clause is arbitrary, an implementation may evaluate the guards in any sequence and choose the first true clause, for example.